qinliuliuqin/czhang.me/index.md

 ### About me

 I am a Postdoc in the computational Biology program at Fred Hutchinson cancer research center, working with [Erick Matsen](http://matsen.fredhutch.org).
 Before comming to Fred Hutch, I did my PhD in the [Mathematics Department](https://www.math.uci.edu) at [University of California, Irvine](https://uci.edu).
 My supervisor was [Prof. Hongkai Zhao](https://www.math.uci.edu/~zhao/homepage/home/home.html).
-My co-supervisor was [Prof. Babak Shahbaba](https://www.ics.uci.edu/~babaks/) from the Statistics Department at UC Irvine.
+My co-supervisor was [Prof. Babak Shahbaba](https://www.ics.uci.edu/~babaks/).
 I received my Bachelor degree in applied mathematics and Master degree in computational mathematics from Peking University.

 <!-- For me, the painful aspects of making a website are